hholzgra/mysql-udf-regexp/README.md

 mysql-udf-regexp
 ================

-This package impelemnts regular expression functions as MySQL User Defined Functions (UDFs).
+This package implements regular expression functions as MySQL User Defined Functions (UDFs).

 The functions implemented by this package are: